SEARK All Hazards

 - Emergency Transportation and Messages

 Call (870-850-4911) or (911) if an ambulance is needed.
 Provide clear information to the responding officer.
-Security officers will call and direct emergency personnel to the correct location.
+DPS will call and direct emergency personnel to the correct location.

 The college does not assume the cost for the use of the ambulance transportation.

 The college will not assume responsibility for consequences of a refusal of ambulance

 Individuals refusing ambulance transportation are responsible for their transportation to a medical